GeraldineRouy/GeraldineRouy/README.md

 <h1 align="center">Hey 👋, I'm Géraldine!</h1>
 <h3 align="center">A passionate fullstack developer student from Grenoble, France.</h3>

-<p>Previously, I was a leather goods and luggage artisan, working with prestigious brands like Hermès, Goyard, and Louis Vuitton.
+<p>Previously, I was a leather goods and boxes/trunks artisan, working with prestigious brands like Hermès, Goyard, and Louis Vuitton.
 Since April 2024, I have been transitioning into tech as a student in application design and development at Campus Numérique In The Alps in Grenoble.</p>

 - 🔭 I’m currently working on [DnD Java Game](https://github.com/GeraldineRouy/java_dnd_game).